-- 23. ACM has appended three annexes to this decision.
+- 22. ACM has appended two annexes to this decision.
 In Annex 1, ACM describes the Weighted Average Cost of Capital (WACC) method.
 In order to lay down the WACC method, ACM commissioned an external investigation by European Economics Research Limited.
-ACM published the results of this investigation on its website on July 9th 2019. - 24.
-Annex 2 contains the views of stakeholders on the draft decision as made available by ACM for consultation on May 16th 2019, together with ACM's response. - 25.
-Annex 3 contains the views of stakeholders on the draft WACC-attachment as made available by ACM for consultation on July 9th 2019, together with ACM's response.
+[ACM published the results of this investigation on its website on date.] - 23.
+Annex 2 contains the views of stakeholders on the draft decision as made available by ACM for inspection on [datum], together with ACM's response.